 Over Device Limit

-In this case, the organization has more APs than they are licensed for, and would need to purchase more in order to achieve compliance:
+In this case, the organization has one additional MS220-8P device in a network than they are licensed for, and would need to purchase the necessary license in order to achieve compliance.

 Licensing Expired & Network Shutdown

 In this case, licensing for the organization expired and the organization has been shutdown.
 This will not occur until after the 30 day grace period, and may also occur if the organization has been in excess of the licensed device count.